Small Even Covers, Locally Decodable Codes and Restricted Subgraphs of Edge-Colored Kikuchi Graphs: Even covers in hypergraphs for odd k

 \subsection{The Flower Kikuchi graph and even covers}

-We will now introduce a \emph{new} variant of the \emph{Kikuchi graph} defined in the previous sections.
-Just as before, we will always consider odd uniformity $k$.
-Let $\mathcal{H}$ be an $n$-vertex $k$-uniform hypergraph with $nd$ edges and minimum degree $\delta$ and such that every set of size $k-1$ is contained in at most one edge.
-Suppose that the edges of $\mathcal{H}$ are coloured in \emph{red} and \emph{blue}.
-Suppose also that for each vertex $v$ in $\mathcal{H}$, we fix a collection $\mathcal{E}_v$ of precisely $\delta$ edges containing $v$.
+We now introduce the \emph{flower Kikuchi graph}.
+Let $\mathcal{H}$ be an $n$-vertex $k$-uniform hypergraph with $nd$ hyperedges and minimum degree $\delta$ and such that every set of size $k-1$ is contained in at most one hyperedge.
+Suppose that the hyperedges of $\mathcal{H}$ are colored in \emph{red} and \emph{blue}.
+Suppose also that for each vertex $v$ in $\mathcal{H}$, we fix a collection $\mathcal{E}_v$ of precisely $\delta$ hyperedges containing $v$.